 Construction commenced on the Beltway.
 Dr. Norman was brought in for a second capital campaign.
 Loans were secured to commence the $1.4 million development of the beltway property.

-The Entrance and Dedication of the Family Life Center was held on June 28, 1998.
+The Entrance and Dedication of the Family Life Center were held on June 28, 1998.
 Pastor Earl Abel of the Palestine Baptist Church in Kansas City, MO preached the entrance service.
 Rev. Bill Wooten joined the staff as Associate Pastor of Christian Development.
-The Infant Development Center and Academy commenced to service the community.
-A Multi-Dimensional Recreation Ministry was added offering basketball, Tae Kwon Do and dance.
+The Infant Development Center and Academy commenced serving the community.
+A Multi-Dimensional Recreation Ministry was added offering basketball, Tae Kwon Do, and dance.

-By 2000, the purchase of Redemption Ranch in Tomball for church retreats, meetings and other events was completed.
-Rev. Johnny Ogletree, III joined the staff as Associate Pastor of Community Life.
+By 2000, the purchase of Redemption Ranch in Tomball for church retreats, meetings, and other events was completed.
+Pastor.
+Johnny Ogletree, III joined the staff as Associate Pastor of Community Life.
 The Vineyard Bookstore was opened.
 Two new ministries began: Empowered Resource Management and Business Services.

 Our Redemption Community Development Corporation (RCDC) partnered with Harris County to build a community center.